W. R. Mitchell: W. R. Mitchell Archive

 The majority of Mitchell's cassette tapes of Dales life are deposited in the University of Leeds (Special Collections) library.
 The University has a large collection of oral histories as part of The Leeds Archive of Vernacular Culture (survey of English dialects).

 These cassette tapes feature interviews, including those conducted with the author, Alfred Wainwright, and with Alf Wight, more commonly known as ‘James Herriot’, as well as interviews with people who had known Beatrix Potter.
 These taped stories range from those told by the local gentry - such as the Dawsons of the Folly in Settle, and the Yorkes of Halton Place - to ordinary folk living in remote Dales communities.

 They also present a record of different Dales accents and dialects used over forty years ago and which, because of greater social mobility, are less frequently heard today.
-The Leeds Archive collection also features a selection of Bill Mitchell's printed works and correspondence with Lakeland residents, including the sculptress Josephina Banner de Vasconcellos.
+The Leeds Archive collection also features a selection of Bill Mitchell's printed works and correspondence with Lakeland residents, including the sculptor Josephina Banner de Vasconcellos.

 The University of Bradford Library also has eight boxes of W R Mitchell material, including scrapbooks, correspondence and audio tapes.

 In 2011 the W.R.
 Mitchell Archive was established by Sita Brand and is managed by the charity, Settle Stories, based in Settle, North Yorkshire.
 The aim is to make a selection of these tapes easily and freely accessible to the public.
 In January 2012, Settle Stories received a £50,000 Heritage Lottery Fund grant to digitise a selection of the cassette tapes.
 This will enable all interested to research, read and listen to these oral histories online.